MarcusWolschon/osmeditor4android/documentation/docs/tutorials/custom_imagery.md

 To add a custom layer goto the _Advanced preferences_ screen and select _Custom imagery_, press the _+_ button to add a new layer.
 In the form you can set

 * a __Name__ this is what is displayed in the _Preferences_ selection form.
 This field is _required_.
-* an __URL__ the URL for the source with place holders in the same format as the [Editor Layer Index](https://github.com/osmlab/editor-layer-index) (short ELI) that Vespucci and iD use as source for standard imagery.
+* an __URL__ the URL for the source with place holders in the same format as the [JOSM imagery sources](https://josm.openstreetmap.de/wiki/Maps) that Vespucci, JOSM and Go Map!! use as source for standard imagery.
 This field is _required_.
 * the__Overlay__ flag, indicating that the layer is not a background, but partially transparent images for displaying over a background layer.
 * __Coverage__ left, bottom, right and top coordinates of a coverage bounding box in WGS84 coordinates, if the values are empty it is assumed that the layer covers the whole visible web-mercator area, that is -180°, -85°, 180°, 85°.
 * __Zoom__ _Min_ and _Max_ zoom levels, these indicates the minimum and maximum zoom levels available and are important for the app to determine over- and under-zoom correctly.